 The walk to the viewing platform is safer and faster and allows you to look down on the falls and enjoy panoramic views of the surrounding Catskill Mountains while taking amazing pictures.
 It is such a magical sight!

 The view from the bottom of the falls requires a longer, slippery climb down the trail.
 There, you get to see the impressive Bastion Falls.
 It is smaller than other New York waterfalls, but it is such a stunning sight to behold and one of the most unique Catskills attractions.

-Also, while you’re here make a Catskills getaway out of it by booking a cute cabin or house rental, see where to stay in the Catskills for some of the best accommodation recommendations!
+Also, while you’re here make a Catskills getaway or Catskills winter getaway out of it by booking a cute cabin or house rental, see where to stay in the Catskills for some of the best accommodation recommendations!